g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 As a novelist and a <a href="{{ken}}">standard Scottish radical</a>, Banks was incapable of writing a pure utopia: no story without problems.
 Every book has its greys and queasiness: there are three or four critiques of the Culture in the books, sometimes given by Culture citizens.
 He mostly solves this by having the antagonists be clearly much, much worse than the ultra-democratic luxury altruists.
 And I shouldn't overegg his pessimism: he is able, after all, to see a world with technological fixes to social organisation and individual suffering.

+Banks' world is an achievement: he maintains narrative tension despite having supremely powerful protagonists, post-scarcity bliss, and post-Singularity rationality and benevolence.
+Culture floats free of physical constraints, and unlike most sci-fi (most fiction) he actually imagines us into that possibility.
+Where philosophy and art are almost the only big things left to do.

 An easy formula is that you wouldn't want to live in _anyone_ else's utopia.
 This is too neat: I would be Culture if it was offered.
 It just falls short of the real radical optimum.

 <br>